OstinPower41016/slider-on-js/README.md

 field - inner slide wrapper
 current and total - general and specific slide counter

-getZero function checks the value, if it is less than ten, then adds zero to the value
+getZero function checks the value, if it is less than ten, then adds zero to the value.